-It is really important that assessment is a high priority in school.
+Assessment is a high priority at Mountjoy because it informs our pupil’s next steps.
 All progress is celebrated at Mountjoy School.
 We use a range of tools to ensure that accurate assessment is made in all areas of a pupil’s development.

 When pupils start at Mountjoy School we carry out base line assessments to ensure we have a good picture of each child’s starting point.
 This then allows us to track their progress accurately.